Please note: this programme is currently pending CIOB re-accreditation. Details will be updated here shortly.

 Entry requirements and eligibility

-Our apprenticeships are only available to those employed as part of an agreed apprenticeship scheme in a related role, who are aged 18 or over on the first day, are not in full-time education and meet the ESFA funding eligibility criteria.
-Further details are available on our How to apply page.
+Our apprenticeships are only available to those employed as part of an agreed apprenticeship scheme in a related role, who are aged 18 or over on the first day, are not in full-time education and meet the DfE funding eligibility criteria.
+Further details are available on our How to Apply page.

 Applicants must also meet the academic entry requirements of the course: